Which African Countries Were Not Colonized

 Academic and Popular Views

 Academic and popular views on African colonialism vary widely.
-Some scholars emphasize the negative impacts of colonialism, including economic exploitation, political repression, and cultural disruption.
+Some scholars underline the negative impacts of colonialism, including economic exploitation, political repression, and cultural disruption.
 Others argue that colonialism also brought some benefits, such as infrastructure development, education, and healthcare.

 Tips and Expert Advice